NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/tutorial_mmj.md

 # First steps with Metropolis Microservices for Jetson

+NVIDIA [Metropolis Microservices for Jetson](https://developer.nvidia.com/blog/announcing-metropolis-microservices-on-nvidia-jetson-orin-for-rapid-edge-ai-development/) simplifies the development of vision AI applications, offering a suite of customizable, cloud-native tools.
+Perfect for both newcomers and experts, this tutorial provides straightforward steps to kick-start your edge AI projects.

+Whether you're a student or an ecosystem partner working on a use case, this guide offers a straightforward start for every skill level:

 ### 0. Install NVIDIA Jetson Services:

 Ok, let's start by installing NVIDIA Jetson Services: